Constraining self-interacting ultrahigh-energy muon neutrinos by cosmic microwave background spectral distortion

-We find upper bounds on the self-interacting coupling parameter to be \(1.3 \times 10^{-4}\) and \(1.5 \times 10^{-4}\) using forecasted PIXIE limits on the \(\mu\) and \(y\) types of CMB spectral distortion, respectively, while using the FIRAS bound on $\mu$ and $y$ types distortion, the upper bounds on the coupling parameter become \(9.1 \times 10^{-4}\) and \(1.0 \times 10^{-3}\)--- as shown in figure \ref{p3a}.
-Here, we have assumed \(g_{\nu_\mu} = g_\mu\) and the UHE neutrino energy to be 1 PeV.
-The bounds on the coupling parameter \( g_{\nu_\mu} \) remain constant until the mass of the mediator approaches the center of mass energy, \( \sqrt{s} \).
+We find upper bounds on the self-interacting coupling parameter to be {\(1.0 \times 10^{-3}\) and \(3.8 \times 10^{-4}\)} using forecasted PIXIE limits on the \(\mu\) and \(y\) types of CMB spectral distortion, respectively, while using the FIRAS bound on $\mu$ and $y$ types distortion, the upper bounds on the coupling parameter become {\(8.0 \times 10^{-3}\) and \(2.2 \times 10^{-3}\) for $f_\chi=1$--- as shown in figure \ref{p3a}.
+Reducing the value of $f_\chi$ by tenfold from 1 to 0.1 relaxes the bounds by approximately a factor of 1.8--- as shown in figure \ref{p3c}.
+This pattern is consistent for every tenfold change in the value of $f_\chi$.} Here, we have assumed \(g_{\nu_\mu} = g_\mu\) and the UHE neutrino energy to be 1 PeV.
+The bounds on the coupling parameter \( g_{\nu_\mu} \) remain constant until the mass of the mediator approaches the center-of-mass energy, \( \sqrt{s} \).
 This occurs because, at lower values of \( m_\phi \), the energy injection does not depend on the mediator mass, as discussed earlier.
-When the mediator mass reaches the center of mass energy $\sqrt{s}$, a kink appears in both Figs \ref{p3a} and \ref{p3b} as the interaction cross-section attains its maximum value for a given set of parameters.
+When the mediator mass reaches the center-of-mass energy $\sqrt{s}$, a kink appears in all Figs \ref{p3a}, \ref{p3b}, \ref{p3c} and \ref{p3d} as the interaction cross-section attains its maximum value for a given set of parameters.
 When \( m_\phi > \sqrt{s} \), the upper bound on the coupling parameter becomes nearly proportional to the mediator mass, \( g_{\nu_\mu} \propto m_\phi \).
 It happens because one needs to keep a constant energy injection rate (eq \eqref{eq:enrgyinjection}) while varying the mass of the mediator so that the value of spectral distortion by energy injection remains less than or equivalent to upper limits on CMB spectral distortion by FIRAS or PIXIE.